Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Articles-Filters.md

 ## searchArticleName

+Search for an article by its article name.

 | Property    | Required | Default value | Description                     |
 |-------------|----------|---------------|---------------------------------|
 | articlename | Yes      |               | The article name to search for. |